reuben21/blockchain_in_healthcare/README.md

 # Blockchain in Healthcare

+# Flutter Version 2.8.1
+# Null Safety is on https://dart.dev/null-safety/migration-guide

-## In the root directory of this repo
+# In the root directory of this repo
 a) Download:
 1. Node Version 16 and above
 2. Android Studio